aravinds-kannappan/orthogonal-take-home/README.md

-Yes — here's the full updated README reflecting everything that was actually built:

----

 # Orthogonal Chat

 An AI-powered chat interface backed by real business intelligence data via Orthogonal APIs.
 Ask about companies, find contacts, enrich lead profiles, and more — all in a persistent, streaming chat experience.